pingidentity/pingidentity-devops-getting-started/docs/deployment/deployMonitoringStack.md

 There's a lot that can be discussed regarding the configuration.
 We'll focus on what is key to making this use case functional with minimal intervention, and describe what you may want to edit.

+!!! info "View Configuration"
-> All of the relevant configurations are located in your local `pingidentity-devops-getting-started/11-docker-compose/10-monitoring-stack/configs` directory.
+    All relevant configurations are located in your local `pingidentity-devops-getting-started/11-docker-compose/10-monitoring-stack/configs` directory.

 * The PingDirectory configuration looks like this: